 Government of Yukon Superintendent of Securities Department of Community Services P.O.
-Box 2703 C-6 Whitehorse, YT Y1A 2C6 Attention: Superintendent of Securities Telephone: (867) 667-5314
+Box 2703 C-6 Whitehorse, YT Y1A 2C6

+Government of the Northwest Territories

+Department of Justice

+1st Floor Stuart M. Hodgson Building

+5009 - 49th Street

+Yellowknife, NWT X1A 2L9

-Northwest Territories Self-regulatory organization Government of the Northwest Territories Investment Industry Regulatory Organization of Department of Justice Canada 1 st Floor Stuart M. Hodgson Building 121 King Street West, Suite 2000 5009 - 49 th Street Toronto, Ontario M5H 3T9 Yellowknife, NWT X1A 2L9 Attention: Privacy Officer Attention: Deputy Superintendent of Securities Telephone: (416) 364-6133 Telephone: (867) 920-8984 E-mail: PrivacyOfficer@iiroc.ca
+Investment Industry Regulatory Organization of Canada 121 King Street West, Suite 2000 Toronto, Ontario M5H 3T9 Attention: Privacy Officer legislation.,

+Telephone: (416) 364-6133 E-mail: PrivacyOfficer@iiroc.ca.

-(a) under "How to submit this form", adding "National Registration Database" after "National Instrument 31-102",
+(a) adding "National Registration Database" after "National Instrument 31-102" in the second paragraph after the heading "How to submit this form",

 (b) replacing Item 1 with the following:

 Item 1 Type of business location

-Branch or business location \Box
+Branch or business location

 Sub-branch (Mutual Fund Dealers Association of Canada members only)

 (c) replacing Item 3 with the following:

 Item 3 Business location information

-Business location address

-(a post office box is not a valid business location address)
+Business location address (a post office box is not a valid business location address)

 Mailing address (if different from business location address)

 Telephone number ()

 Fax number ()

-E-mail address
+E-mail address,

-(d) replacing, in the second paragraph of Item 4, "SROs" with "SRO", and "enforce their respective by-laws" with "enforce its by-laws".
+(d) replacing, in the second paragraph of Item 4, "SROs" with "SRO", and "enforce their respective by-laws" with "enforce its by-laws",

 (e) replacing Item 5 with the following:

+Item 5 Warning

-It is an offence under securities legislation and derivatives legislation, including commodity futures legislation, to give false or misleading information on this form.
+It is an offence under securities legislation and derivatives legislation, including commodity future legislation, to give false or misleading information on this form.,

-(f) adding the following at the end of "Certification-NRD format" in Item6:
+(f) adding the following at the end of the portion of the Form with the heading "Certification - NRD format" in Item 6:

-\Box If the business location is a residence, the individual conducting business from that business location has completed a Form 33-109F4 Registration of Individuals and Review of Permitted Individuals certifying that they give their consent for the regulator or, in Québec, the securities regulatory authority to enter the residence for the administration of securities legislation and derivatives legislation, including commodity futures legislation.
+☐ If the business location is a residence, the individual conducting business from that business location ha completed a Form 33-109F4 Registration of Individuals and Review of Permitted Individuals certifying that they give their consent for the regulator or, in Québec, the securities regulatory authority to enter the residence

+for the administration of securities legislation and derivatives legislation, including commodity futures

-(g) replacing the first paragraph under "Certification-Format other than NRD format" in Item 6 with the following:
+(g) replacing the first paragraph under the heading "Certification - Format other than NRD format" in Item 6 with the following: